Thatguycalledcoder/etch-a-sketch/README.md

 # etch-a-sketch
-A JavaScript DOM manipulation project
+A JavaScript DOM manipulation project to build a grid based on user input.